DOCUMENT TSC-2026/B71 · BLOG POST 71 · CONSUMER COMMERCE · REV. 01

 not existential.

-With the ban fear off the table, the questions that actually decide whether TikTok Shop works for you are the boring operational ones, and those are the ones I would spend your energy on.
-The channel can be safe and still be wrong for a given brand if the unit economics or the operating model do not fit.
+With the ban fear off the table, the questions that actually decide whether TikTok Shop works for you are the operational ones, and those need honest answers before you scale budget or headcount.

 Yes, with the same